 Reviewer 1

-I was pleased to learn that reviewer 1 found my argument interesting.
-I would like to thank reviewer 1 for his thorough feedback and informative comments.
-His suggestions to reconstruct the manuscript were very helpful.
+I was pleased to learn that Reviewer 1 found my argument interesting.
+I would like to thank Reviewer 1 for their meticulous feedback and informative comments.
+The reviewer’s suggestions to restructure the manuscript were very helpful.

-1. Following the reviewer's suggestion I added a paragraph to the introduction section.
-I emphasized the point regarding the exclusionary practice of the Israeli immigration policy to favor Western migrants, so as to the complexity posed by the emergence of new Jewish communities in developing countries.
-I further clarified this argument following the reviewer's third comment: I added a paragraph about the selection policy toward North-African (1954-1956) as example for the state's preference of Western migrants.
-As a result, pages 4-7 collapsed to the section about ethnic immigration policy.
+1. In accordance with the reviewer's suggestion, I added a paragraph to the introduction emphasizing the exclusionary nature of the Israeli immigration policy, which favors Western immigrants in order to avoid dealing with the complexities posed by the emergence of new Jewish communities in developing countries.
+I further clarified this argument following the reviewer's third comment, adding a paragraph on the selection policy toward North-African Jews (1954-1956) as an example for the state's preference for Western immigrants.
+As a result, pages 4-7 were collapsed into the section about ethnic immigration policy.

-2. In respond to the Review's comment I added justification for my case study selection at the beginning of the Methodological section (page 6).
-As the reviewer mentioned, it was necessary to explain how the Latin America case pertains for other converts communities in Africa and Asia.
+2. In response to the reviewer's comment, I added a justification for my case study selection at the beginning of the methodological section (page 6).
+As the reviewer mentioned, it was necessary to explain how the Latin American case pertains to other convert communities in Africa and Asia.

-3. As mentioned on the first comment, I completely accepted the reviewer's suggestion and paged 4-7 incorporated to the above section.
+3. As mentioned in the first comment, I accepted the reviewer's suggestion without reservation, and incorporated pages 4-7 into the preceding section.

-4. As opposed to reviewer 1, the editor and reviewer 2 suggested to extend the methodology section, therefore, I could not apply this comment.
+4. As opposed to Reviewer 1, the editor and Reviewer 2 suggested to expand the methodological section.
+Therefore, I could not incorporate this comment.

-5. In respond to the reviewer's comment I added a paragraph to the methodological section and the case study sections about the role of NGO's that de facto implementing the immigration policy.
+5. In response to the reviewer's comment, I added a paragraph to the methodological section as well as to the case study section on the role of NGOs that are de facto implementing the immigration policy.

-6. In respond to the reviewer's suggestion I deleted all repetitions and clarified the point about the contradictory outcomes of the Israeli ethnic immigration policy.
-I added this clarification to the first two paragraphs at the discussion section.
+6. As per the reviewer's suggestion, I deleted all repetitions and clarified the argument concerning the contradictory outcomes of the Israeli ethnic immigration policy.
+I added this clarification to the first two paragraphs of the discussion section.

-7. Following the reviewer's comment I send the reviewed manuscript to a second editing.
+7. Following the reviewer's comment, I am resubmitting the revised manuscript for a second review.

 Specific comments:

-Because pages 4-7 collapsed to the above section I deleted this paragraph and instead elaborated about how the dynamic between exclusionary and inclusion resulted in constant reformulation of the Israeli ethnic immigration policy.
+As pages 4-7 collapsed into the preceding section, I deleted this paragraph and elaborated instead on how the dynamic between exclusionary and inclusionary elements results in the constant reformulation of the Israeli ethnic immigration policy.

-The term "purity" used by Brubaker and Yadgar.
-I placed it in quotes throughout the manuscript.
+The term "purity" is used by Brubaker and Yadgar.
+I put it in quotation marks throughout the manuscript.

-I added the paragraph to page 3 according to the reviewer's advice.
+I added this paragraph to page 3, according to the reviewer's advice.

-I added clarification about the different threats at the last paragraph of the section.
+I added a clarification to the last paragraph of the section on the different kinds of threats.

-I added clarification that I am referring to people that were not recognized as Jews until lately.
+I clarified that I am referring to people who until recently were not recognized as Jews.

-In respond to the reviewer's comment I would like to explain that my intention was to elaborate about the implementation of the immigration policy throughout the case study section.
+In response to the reviewer's comment, I would like to explain that my intention was to elaborate on the implementation of the immigration policy throughout the case study section.
 I did not find it helpful to interrupt the theoretical discussion (pages 3-6) by addressing the de facto implementation and privatization reforms of the Israeli immigration policy.
-Therefore, I have found it more reasonable to combine these issues under the description of the Jewish Agency new position.
+Therefore, I have found it more reasonable to combine these issues where I explain about the Jewish Agency’s changing role.

-I placed the term in quotes.
+I put the term in quotation marks.

 The footnote section was edited.